E-filing Registration Instructions for Pro Se Litigants

 Now register with ECF (the Court’s Electronic Case Filing system) to get a login and password.

 Your registration process is different from that used by attorneys.
-You may not use the online registration tool on this website, but instead must download and complete the registration form and e-mail it to the Court.
+You may NOT use the online registration tool on this website, but instead must download and complete the registration form and email it to the Court.
+Do NOT print the form; do NOT sign the form; do NOT scan the form.
 There is no registration fee.

 Download the form: